Biological treatment

 Biological wastewater treatment is an ecological and effective method of purifying water using natural processes.
 This technique involves the transformation of dissolved and suspended organic pollutants into :

-- and emitted gases (CO2, CH4, N2 and SO2), separated from the treated water.
+• and emitted gases (CO2, CH4, N2 and SO2), which can be separated from treated water.

 These gases can then be separated from the treated water, guaranteeing cleaner, less polluted water.
 In addition, it is designed to break down the pollutants dissolved in the effluent by the action of micro-organisms.
 These micro-organisms then use these substances to live and reproduce with the pollutants as nutrients.

-So not only do they purify water, they also contribute to a healthy aquatic ecosystem.
+So not only do they purify the water, they also contribute to a healthy aquatic ecosystem.

 What is the purpose of biological treatment?

 First of all, you need to know the meaning of the acronym MBBR.
-It is the Moving Bed Biofilm Reactor.
+This is the Moving Bed Biofilm Reactor.

 It is a biological process for the treatment of pollutants through a modular system of fixed cultures.
-Therefore, this process will be classified as our digestive system, in order to act step by step on the water to be treated.
+The process is therefore compartmentalised in the same way as our digestive system, so that the water to be treated can be treated in stages.

 These steps include: